kmw5531/PointSAM/README.md

 - `vit_l`: [ViT-L SAM model.](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_l_0b3195.pth)
 - `vit_b`: [ViT-B SAM model.](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth)

-Then move these models to `pretrain` folder.
+After downloading, move the models to the `pretrain` folder.

+**Note**: In our project, only the `vit-b` model is used.

 ### 4.Training
 For convenience, the `scripts` folder contains instructions for **Supervised Training**, **Self-Training**, and **PointSAM** on the NWPU VHR-10, WHU, and HRSID datasets.

-Here is an example of using PointSAM to train on the WHU dataset.
+Here’s an example of training PointSAM on the WHU dataset:
 ```bash
 bash scripts/train_whu_pointsam.sh
 ```